 When it comes to real estate, the old adage is true: you get what you pay for.
 But that does not mean that you have to overspend on your dream home or settle for less than what you want.
 With a little bit of know-how and patience, you can find good deals on properties that offer everything you are looking for.
 Here are some tips to help you find the best real estate deals:

 - Do your research.
 It is important to know what you want in a property and what comparable properties are selling for in the area.
-This will help you identify a good deal when you see one.
+Look for reliable real estate firms or websites such as https://lowcountryrealestate.com/ and others like it.
+Doing this could help you identify a good deal when you see one.

 - Get pre-approved for a mortgage.
 This will show sellers that you are serious about buying and will give you an advantage over other buyers who have not been pre-approved.